This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Although this isn’t the model I own, it’s comparable.

 I prefer to work using natural light, but at night, I appreciate the illumination from my lamp.
-I feel I’m far more productive when I can actually see what I’m doing. 😉
+I feel I’m far more efficient when I can actually see what I’m doing. 😉

-My favorite part of this lamp is its gooseneck, which allows me to adjust it to just the right angle.
-If I want a bit less light, I angle the head away from me slightly.
+My favorite part of this lamp is its gooseneck, which lets me adjust it to the perfect angle.
+If I want a bit less light, I angle the head slightly away from me.
 As you can see, I’m not looking for fancy—just functional.
 And who doesn’t love the word gooseneck?

 As a proofreader, I’m continually writing—writing down deadlines, making notes in my reference books, jotting down any special instructions pertaining to a particular proofreading job, etc.

 And I have to say that I’m a bit picky about my pens.
-I’m not willing to pay for a fancy fountain pen, but I’m not too fond of pens that don’t write well.
+I’m not willing to pay for a fancy fountain pen, but I’m not too fond of pens that write inconsistently.

 I like to write in black ink with pens that have an extra-fine point.
-I don’t know why I’m so particular about my pens; I’m pretty laid back about everything else, lol!
+I don’t know why I’m so particular about my pens; I’m pretty laid back about everything else!

 I can’t have my lovely black pens without some correction tape for my mistakes.